realgs/skryptowe20/readme.md

 |Standard User : | 1000 / hour |

 Currency API is also limited by dates **2001-01-02** and **2020-12-17**
-Avaliable currencies are: 'USD', 'EUR'
+Avaliable currencies are: 'USD', 'EUR', 'CHF'

 ---